 Data is the lifeblood of healthcare, and yet organizations fall along a spectrum of how effectively they’re managing and using that data.
 Wherever an organization is in its digital transformation journey, one thing is certain: Healthcare data has to be protected, accessible, and agile.

-Here are five predictions of how data will transform healthcare this year.
+Here are five predictions of how data will transform healthcare.

 1. Cyberattacks will remain a healthcare security and compliance threat.

 According to a survey by Black Book Research, 73% of healthcare organizations have been hit by ransomware—and 86% of healthcare IT leaders believe attackers are outpacing their enterprises.
 Healthcare IT must continue to take measures to stay on top of expanding challenges:

 - Patient data is extremely valuable to hackers.
 But it’s not just patients’ data at risk—lives could be, too.
 What would happen if an unauthorized user gained access to a hospital’s network?
 Going offline for even a few moments could result not only in lost revenue but also disruption to critical equipment.

 - Compliance with evolving regulations will also remain a challenge.
 IDC estimates that by 2023, multiple governments will tighten regulations regarding health data sharing, consent, and monetization after at least two overaggressive incidents exploiting interoperability.

 2. Healthcare data is exploding, but AI can help organizations keep up—and be proactive with predictive care.

 It’s hard to comprehend the staggering amount of data healthcare organizations generate each day.
 Simply storing and managing these collections of data will be a challenge, but getting value out of it is even more difficult.
 Artificial intelligence (AI) and analytics can help.